-- In order for a person to be liable to an injured person, there must be a duty that existed between the two parties.
+For a person to be liable to an injured person, there must be a duty of care between the two parties.

-- If the injured person was also partly responsible for his/her injuries (for example, acting recklessly by driving over the speed limit or running a red light and causing a rear-end collision), then their award for their personal injuries may be reduced by an amount equal to how much he or she contributed to their own accident.
+In comparative fault states, if the injured person was also partly responsible for their injuries (for example, acting recklessly by driving over the speed limit or running a red light and causing a rear-end collision), then their award for their personal injuries may be reduced by an amount equal to how much they contributed to their own accident.

-- If a person negligently injures another person while in the employ of another party, the employer may be responsible for the injuries sustained by the injured person if the employee was on the job at the time of the accident.
+If a person negligently injures another person while in the employ of another party, the employer may be responsible for the injuries sustained by the injured person if the employee was on the job at the time of the accident.

-- If the injuries are sustained while on property that is poorly maintained and dangerous, the owner of the property may be liable because s/he was negligent in maintaining that property in a safe condition.
+If the injuries are sustained while on property that is poorly maintained and dangerous, the owner of the property may be liable because they were negligent in maintaining that property.

-- If the injury was sustained because of a poorly made or defective product, the maker and seller of the product may both liable because it is not the job of the injured person to determine where the defect was introduced.
+If the injury was sustained because of a poorly made or defective product, the maker and seller of the product may both be liable.
+It is not the job of the injured person to determine where the defect was introduced.

 More Than One Person at Fault

 Still, there is no concrete formula that insurance companies use when determining fault.
 As with most things in life, determining the amount of blame that can be placed on you will probably come down to a negotiation.
-The claim adjuster for the insurance company may come to you with a percentage, and you can either accept their determination, or make an argument that their calculation is not correct.
+The claim adjuster for the insurance company may come to you with a percentage.
+You can either accept their determination or make an argument that their calculation is not correct.